ghltshubh/ghltshubh.github.io/_posts/2017-05-28-steps-for-a-data-science-project.md

 ---
 layout: post
-title:  What is Data Science?
+title:  Steps for a Data Science project
 date:   2017-05-27 16:40:16
-description: What is Data Science and how it is different from Machine Learning?
+description: What are the steps for a Data Science project?
-tags: data-science-vs-machine-learning
+tags: data-science-project-steps
 categories: data-science machine-learning
 ---